-Given improved visibility to our project backlog and access to capital resources, our primary financing need has now returned to funding our long-term growth.
+Our primary financing need is to fund our long-term growth.
 Our growth strategy is to expand our service offerings, which may require investments in new hires, acquisitions of complementary businesses, possible expansion into other geographic areas, and related capital expenditures.

-We believe our internally generated liquidity, together with our available cash, and the borrowing capacity available under our revolving credit facility will be adequate to support our current financing needs and long-term growth strategy.
-Our ability to secure additional financing, if needed, in the future will depend on several factors, including our future profitability, the quality of our accounts receivable and unbilled services, our relative levels of debt and equity, and the overall condition of the credit markets.
+We believe our internally generated liquidity, together with our available cash and the borrowing capacity available under our revolving credit facility will be adequate to support our current financing needs and long-term growth strategy.
+Our ability to secure additional financing in the future, if needed, will depend on several factors, including our future profitability, the quality of our accounts receivable and unbilled services, our relative levels of debt and equity, and the overall condition of the credit markets.